 Are there any online courses?

 The Milgard MBA does not offer any 100% online courses.
 Each course utilizes online tools to some extent.
-With the course delivery shift beginning in autumn 2017, faculty will be increasing online content in each course.
+Faculty will be increasing online content in each course.
 The courses in the Milgard MBA are delivered primarily face to face in an engaging and interactive classroom environment.

 I work for the State of Washington.
 May I use my tuition exemption for the Milgard School of Business MBA Program?